-Most of what Dubai sells as tourist attractions don’t appeal to me at all, but that was my mistake number one: not looking closer and maybe finding something that did fit me.
+Most of what Dubai sells as tourist attractions doesn’t appeal to me, but that was my mistake number one: not looking closer and maybe finding something that did fit me.

 The second thing that hit me as I was reaching the airport was, of course, the language, the people, and their clothing.
 But that was pretty much the end of it.

-The traffic was orderly, the city was efficiently planned, it hardly felt crowded, and of course, we had the chance to ride in the world’s largest driverless metro.
+The traffic was orderly, the city was efficiently planned.
+It hardly felt crowded, and of course, we had the chance to ride in the world’s largest driverless metro.
 We had never experienced such order and method in a city before.

 I believe the proximity is part of its enchantment.
-After we came back, a lot of people asked, “but what exactly is there to see in Dubai?”
-In everybody’s mind, there’s a clear idea of everything made of gold (someone mentioned gold faucets…), oil richness, shopping, outrageous seven-star hotels.
+After we came back, many people asked, “but what exactly is there to see in Dubai?”
+In everybody’s mind, there’s an idea of everything made of gold (someone mentioned gold faucets…), oil richness, shopping, outrageous seven-star hotels.

-Not to mention the sumptuous and huge shopping malls, with all the high-end stores and famous brands.
-You can actually buy gold from vending machines and that was a whole new dimension of splurging for us — not exactly our cup of tea.
+Not to mention the impressive shopping malls, with all the high-end stores and famous brands.
+You can actually buy gold from vending machines, and that was a whole new dimension of splurging for us — not exactly our cup of tea.

-It’s easy to reach, it’s somewhat affordable, it’s safe, it’s on the “other side” of the world without compromising much on your habits (we hardly saw tourists respecting the Ramadan and the dress code.
+It’s easy to reach, it’s somewhat affordable, it’s safe, it’s on the “other side” of the world without compromising much on your habits (we hardly saw tourists respecting Ramadan and the dress code.
 This is a behavior I disagree with, but I don’t remember seeing any local authorities addressing these tourists either.).